 See all Latin America Studies publications here.

-Poland Studies Publications
+Polish Studies Publications

 The 20th and 21st century history of Poland can be seen as a microcosm of Western history: it is the story of freedom’s suppression by the forces of Nazism and Communism and liberty’s eventual rebirth.
 Understanding how these totalitarian systems oppressed the Polish people and how free government was reestablished in their wake better ensures our present and future endeavors to defend liberty against the ideas and forces of tyranny.
 Our current experts include Dr. Monika Brzozowska-Pasieka and Chelsea Michta.